Lines of descent in the deterministic mutation-selection model with pairwise interaction: Introduction

-Models of population genetics describe the evolution of biological populations under the interplay of various processes such as mutation, selection, recombination, and migration.
+Models of population genetics describe the evolution of biological populations under the interplay of various forces such as mutation, selection, recombination, and migration.
 Traditionally, they come in two categories, deterministic and stochastic.
 Deterministic approaches assume that the population is so large that random fluctuations may be neglected; the resulting models are (ordinary or partial) differential equations or (discrete-time) dynamical systems, describing the evolution in the usual forward direction of time.
 This has led to an elaborate body of theory, which is comprehensively surveyed in the monograph by B\"urger \cite{burger2000mathematical}.
 In contrast, stochastic approaches take into account the fluctuations due to finite population size; the resulting stochastic processes have a firm place in probability theory.
-Here, the corresponding \emph{ancestral processes}, which describe the ancestry of a sample of individuals from a population at the present, play an eminent role.
-The formal links between the prospective and retrospective view are given by duality relations, which have proven to serve as versatile tools to investigate the model in question.
+Here, the corresponding \emph{ancestral processes}, which describe the ancestry of a sample of individuals from a population at present, play an eminent role.
+This retrospective view is linked to the prospective one via duality relations, which have proven to serve as versatile tools to investigate the models in question.
 This area of research is comprehensively surveyed in the monographs by \citet{etheridge2011some} and \citet{durrett2008probability}.

 The deterministic models of population genetics are related to their stochastic counterparts via a dynamical law of large numbers (also known as mean-field limit).
-Nevertheless, they have largely led separate lives for many decades.
+Nevertheless, the two model classes have largely led separate lives for many decades.
 Recently, however, a beginning has been made to build new bridges between them by introducing the genealogical picture into the deterministic equations~\citep{Baake_Baake_16,BCH17,Cordero2017590,Baake2018}.
-The corresponding ancestral processes are still random, since they describe the history of single individuals.
-They lead to stochastic representations of the solutions of the deterministic equations and shed new light on both their dynamics and asymptotic behaviour.
-For example, for the so-called haploid mutation--selection equation with unidirectional mutation, the bifurcation structure of the equilibria of the ordinary differential equation (ODE) was recovered in terms of the asymptotic properties of a variant of the ancestral selection graph (ASG); the latter is a central concept for the study of genealogies with selection~\citep{KroNe97,NeKro97}.
+Here, the ancestral lines of an individual from the present population are described via (random) \emph{ancestral graphs}.
+This leads to stochastic representations of the solutions of the differential equations, thus providing new insight into the dynamics and the long-term behaviour.